Alexander Schenk Graf von Stauffenberg: Post-plot

 In 1944, after the 20 July Plot failed, Alexander von Stauffenberg did not take the opportunity to escape to Egypt but returned to Berlin to defend himself.
 He was arrested, as his wife and all others bearing the family name had been.
 After his arrest, Stauffenberg told the Gestapo that he "took the view that the Jewish question should have been dealt with in a 'less extreme manner' because then it would have produced less disturbance among the population".

 Alexander von Stauffenberg's brothers were executed.
 He and the rest of the adult family members were held in concentration camps.
 However, Alexander's wife, Melitta Schenk Gräfin von Stauffenberg, was released on 2 September 1944, because of her importance in the development of aircraft.
 She was now called "Gräfin Schenk", since Hitler wanted to erase the name Stauffenberg.
 She still maintained contact and support for the imprisoned members of the family.
 In the final weeks of the war, Melitta was looking for her husband in the concentration camps, and got a Gestapo authorisation to visit the commandant at Schönberg where he had been taken.
 During the visit, her aircraft was shot down by an American fighter; she died hours later of injuries from the attack and crash-landing.

 In late April 1945, Alexander Schenk Graf von Stauffenberg was transferred to Tyrol together with about 140 other prominent inmates of the Dachau concentration camp, where the SS left the prisoners behind.
 He was liberated by the Fifth U.S. Army on 5 May 1945.

 Postwar

-In 1948, Alexander Graf Stauffenberg became a professor of ancient history at the University of Munich, where he remained until his death.
+In 1948, Alexander Graf Stauffenberg became a professor of ancient history at the Ludwig-Maximilians-Universität München, where he remained until his death.
 In 1951, he became the founder and first president of the Kommission für Alte Geschichte und Epigraphik, which became a part of the German Archaeological Institute.
 His field of research focused on late antiquity, ancient Sicily, and Magna Graecia.